SpangaS

-SpangaS (also known as SpangaS: De Campus) was a Dutch youth series, created by the NCRV and the makers of ZOOP.
+SpangaS (also known as SpangaS: De Campus) was a Dutch youth series, created by Anya Koek for the NCRV.

 The television series revolved around the lives of a group of students at Spangalis College.
 Episodes revolved around a wide range of student activities and personal drama during secondary education.
 The program was similar in format and subject matter to the Canadian series DeGrassi but with a more lighthearted feel aimed towards tweenagers and younger teens.

 A SpangaS movie, SpangaS op Survival, premiered on September 30, 2009.
 The plot focuses on the students' trip to the Belgian Ardennes.
+A stand-alone sequel, SpangaS in Actie, was released in 2015.

 A SpangaS theater show, SpangaS Live!, ran from April to June 2011.

 In 2020, the school was replaced by "De Campus", where students slept during weekdays.